ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 ## Vehicle Dynamics
 monoDrive Scenario Vehicles are built on PhysX vehicles which are customizable out of the box.
-All of the PhysX mechanical settings can be cusomized in the editor to match your vehicle such as the suspension, drivetrain type, transmission gearing, suspension parameters, and much more.
+All of the PhysX mechanical settings can be cusomized in the editor to match the user's vehicle such as the suspension, drivetrain type, transmission gearing, suspension parameters, and much more.

 <div class="img_container">
     <video width=650px height=340px muted controls autoplay loop>